dpa99c/cordova-plugin-inappbrowser-popup-bridge-test/README.md

 ## iOS notes

-- By default, the Cordova app and cordova-plugin-inappbrowser use the legacy [UIWebView](https://developer.apple.com/documentation/uikit/uiwebview).
+- By default, Cordova apps and `cordova-plugin-inappbrowser` use the legacy [UIWebView](https://developer.apple.com/documentation/uikit/uiwebview).
 - PopupBridge requires the newer [WKWebview](https://developer.apple.com/documentation/webkit/wkwebview).
     - The PopupBridge code contained in the plugin has been modified with pre-compile directives to enable it to compile on iOS 8.0 but have null functionality.
 - The [modified version](https://github.com/dpa99c/cordova-plugin-themeablebrowser/tree/popup_bridge) of [cordova-plugin-inappbrowser](https://github.com/apache/cordova-plugin-inappbrowser) has also been adapted to use WKWebView instead of UIWebView.